mdpopescu/public/README.md

 * FSM: quick implementation of a generic finite state machine; see article at http://mdpopescu.blogspot.com/2013/08/a-generic-implementation-of-finite.html

+* Giles: social assistant for managing posts to blogs / Twitter / Facebook

 * Hot Folder Windows Service: Windows service to monitor a specific folder and (for now) log the create / delete / change / rename events

 * httpd: Simple web server (only static files)